 On November 23, 1995, Richard Wallace introduced the A.L.I.C.E.
 (Artificial Linguistic Internet Computer Entity), also called Alicebot or simply Alice.

-It was inspired by Joseph Weizenbaum’s classic ELIZA program.
-It is one of the strongest programs of its kind, and it won the Loebner Prize for humanoid talking robots three times, in 2000, 2001, and 2004.
-The program uses an XML Schema called AIML (Artificial Intelligence Markup Language) for specifying the heuristic conversation rules.
+It was inspired by Joseph Weizenbaum’s classic ELIZA programme.
+It is one of the strongest programmes of its kind, and it won the Loebner Prize for humanoid talking robots three times, in 2000, 2001, and 2004.
+The programme uses an XML Schema called AIML (Artificial Intelligence Markup Language) for specifying the heuristic conversation rules.

 The rise of voice assistants

 The next big thing in the conversational AI industry was the advent of voice assistants.
 Siri was launched in 2010 and set the tone for all other virtual assistants that have appeared in this decade.